rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Delete Snapshots

-This action is used to deletes the specified snapshot resource.
+This action is used to delete the specified snapshot resource.

 ##### Input